 In recent years, the fukubukuro craze has spread beyond traditional retailers and concepts to a number of fancy restaurants, who fill the bags with their specialities in frozen, dried or vacuum-packed form, and 'experience' fukubukuro, which contain concert tickets or the like.
-We're fond of this one from Books Kinokuniya near Shinjuku's Takashimaya Times Square, filled with English-language books for a fraction of the listed price.
-Just don't be a picky reader.

 The tradition's origins are usually traced back to a number of different stories, all of which start at some department store.
 One legend has it that the first fukubukuro was packed at Echigoya, the predecessor of Mitsukoshi, who started selling them in the Edo era (although Daimaru's predecessor is also laying claim to the same title).

 Another tale suggests that the lucky bags were invented by the predecessor of Matsuya Ginza at the end of the Meiji period, but none of the fukubukuro mentioned in these stories were sold exclusively for New Year's; the Daimaru record is dated to October.
 The truth is likely found somewhere in the middle, but it's safe to say that by the Showa era, if not earlier, other retailers had caught on after figuring out what a lucrative business the pouches were.